d) Terms/rights attached to equity shares:

 |

-The Company's pending Litigations comprise of cLaims against the Company primarily by the customers and proceedings pending with Income Tax, service tax, saLes tax / VAT, Goods and Services Tax and other authorities.
+The Company's pending Litigations comprise of cLaims against the Company primariLy by the customers and proceedings pending with Income Tax, Service tax, SaLes tax/VAT, Goods and Services Tax and other authorities.
 The Company has reviewed aLL its pending Litigations and proceedings and has adequateLy provided for where provisions are required and discLosed the contingent LiabiLities where appLicabLe, in its financiaL statements.
-The amount of provisions / contingent LiabiLities is based on management's estimate, and no significant LiabiLity is expected to arise out of the same.
+The amount of provisions/contingent LiabiLities is based on management's estimate, and no significant LiabiLity is expected to arise out of the same.

-The Company does not expect the outcome of these proceedings to have a materiaLLy adverse effect on its financiaL performance and financiaL position regarding the amounts discLosed above, it is not practicabLe to discLose information on the possibility of any reimbursements as it is determinabLe only on the occurrence of uncertain future events."
+The Company does not expect the outcome of these proceedings to have a materially adverse effect on its financial, performance and financial, position regarding the amounts discLosed above, it is not practicable to discLose information on the possibility of any reimbursement as it is determinate onLy on the occurrence of uncertain future events.

-44 Transfer of financial assetsa) Transferred financial assets that are not derecognized in their entirety - Securitization transactions
+44. Transfer of financial assetsa) Transferred financial assets that are not derecognized in their entirety - Securitization transactions

-The Company has transferred certain pooLs of fixed rate Loan receivabLes backed by underLying assets in the form of tractors, vehicLes, equipments etc. by entering in to securitization transactions with the SpeciaL Purpose VehicLe Trusts ("SPV Trust") sponsored by CommerciaL banks for consideration received in cash at the inception of the transaction.
+The Company has transferred certain pooLs of fixed rate Loan receivabLes backed by underlying assets in the form of tractors, vehicLes, equipments etc. by entering in to securitization transactions with the SpeciaL Purpose VehicLe Trusts ("SPV Trust") sponsored by CommerciaL banks for consideration received in cash at the inception of the transaction.

-The Company, being Originator of these Loan receivabLes, aLso acts as Servicer with a responsibiLity of coLLection of receivabLes from its borrowers and depositing the same in CoLLection and Pay-out Account maintained by the SPV Trust for making scheduLed pay-outs to the investors in Pass Though Certificates (PTCs) issued by the SPV Trust.
-These securitization transactions aLso requires the Company to provide for first Loss credit enhancement in various forms, such as corporate guarantee, cash coLLateraL, subscription to subordinated PTCs. as credit support in the event of shortfaLL in coLLections from underLying Loan contracts.
+The Company, being Originator of these Loan receivabLes, aLso acts as Servicer with a responsibiLity of coLLection of receivabLes from its borrowers and depositing the same in CoLLection and Pay-out Account maintained by the SPV Trust for making scheduLed pay-outs to the investors in Pass Through Certificates (PTCs) issued by the SPV Trust.
+These securitization transactions aLso requires the Company to provide for first Loss credit enhancement in various forms, such as corporate guarantee, cash coLLateraL, subscription to subordinated PTCs as credit support in the event of shortfaLL in coLLections from underLying Loan contracts.
 By virtue of existence of credit enhancement, the Company is exposed to credit risk, being the expected Losses that wiLL be incurred on the transferred Loan receivabLes to the extent of the credit enhancement provided.

-I n view of the above, the Company has retained substantiaLLy aLL the risks and rewards of ownership of the financiaL asset and thereby does not meet the de-recognition criteria as set out in Ind AS 109.
+In view of the above, the Company has retained substantiaLLy aLL the risks and rewards of ownership of the financiaL asset and thereby does not meet the de-recognition criteria as set out in Ind AS 109.
 Consideration received in this transaction is presented as "Associated LiabiLity reLated to Securitization transactions" under Note no.17.

 b) Transferred financial assets that are not derecognized in their entirety - Assignment Deals